smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 releases.
 This gave us a catch-22 where we could not fix the problems by shipping new updates in a timely manner and the problems lived much longer than they needed to in the wild.
-This led to some undesirable forks in the code where new functionality needed to be introduced on old releases instead of shipping an updated version with the new changes.
+This led to some undesirable forks in the code where new functionality needed to be made against old releases instead of shipping an new fixed version.

 Most of our problems centered on environment instability.
 Our favourites were running out of disk space or IP addresses that would prevent the running system from continuing to function.
-We had one big pool for every environment and so any environment that misbehaved would hurt its neighbours.
-This is particularly troublesome with our Dev, QA and Cert environments which promote sequentially.
-Our clients who care the most about QA and Cert are impacted when Dev is running larger tests that take use lots of resources.
+We had one big pool for every environment and so any misbehaving environment would hurt its neighbours.
+This was particularly troublesome with our Dev, QA and Cert environments which receieved updates sequentially.
+Our clients who care the most about QA and Cert are impacted when Dev is running larger tests that take lots of resources.

 <p class="center-image">
 	<img